richardslab/dynamic_QTL_COVID19/README.md

 Code contributing to dynamic eQTL investigation with respect to HGI COVID-19 outcomes.

-Code involves colocalization and then Mendelian randomization with the order of lines in the "main" file echoing this and roughly capturing the workflow.
+Code involves identifying putatively causal variants with MR and then using colocalization (and other senstivity tests) to investigate assumptions of MR with the order of lines in the "main" file capturing the workflow.

 Package versions:
 TwoSampleMR: v0.5.6